Mdlin/labpage/content/ja/home/welcome.md

 +++
-widget = "welcome"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear in.
+widget = "simple"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear in.